 Projects on the PPL will be monitored to ensure that applicants are proceeding with their projects in a timely fashion.
 A project may remain on the PPL for a maximum of two years.
 Projects will retain the same score originally assigned unless a revised questionnaire is submitted and reviewed by the project scoring committee.
-If an application has not been submitted for a project within eight quarters, the project will be removed from the list and a new questionnaire will be required to relist the project.
+If an application has not been submitted for a project within two years of the questionnaire submittal, the project will be removed from the list and a new questionnaire will be required to relist the project.